dvikut/Capstone/README.md

 # Contract ABI's

-    Contained in each conrtact's json in eth-contracts/build/contracts/
+    Contained in each contract's json in eth-contracts/build/contracts/

 # Goerli deployment